Amin-Abdikadir/quiz-automation/README.md

 ## Final notes

-- I treated this task like a real project, not just ticking boxes
 - Whenever something did not work, I stopped, inspected properly, and built the right fix
 - I did not guess or rush.
 I made sure I understood every problem before moving forward